F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 AWS
 ===

-In this section, you can see a failover event diagram, example declaration, and requirements for implementing Cloud Failover in AWS.
+In this section, you can see a failover event diagram, example declaration, requirements, and tasks for implementing Cloud Failover in AWS.

 Failover Event Diagram